graphql-compose/graphql-compose/docs/basics/generating-schema.md

 ## Restrict access

-GraphQL.js does not provide any access rights checks.
-You should it do manually in `resolve` methods.
-With `graphql-compose` you may do it via wrapping Resolvers:
+GraphQL.js does not provide any access rights checks, so a developer would need to implemented them manually in the `resolve` methods.
+With `graphql-compose` it can be done by wrapping Resolvers:

 ```js
 // rootMutation.js